Coldcard/firmware/releases/EdgeChangeLog.md

 - for experimental use.
 DO NOT use for large Bitcoin amounts.
 ```

+## 6.2.2X - 2023-12-XX

+- Bugfix: Do not allow to import duplicate miniscript wallets

 ## 6.2.1X - 2023-10-26

 - New Feature: Enroll Miniscript wallet via USB (requires ckcc `v1.4.0`)